 Yoga for your dosha

-It’s now well-known that yoga has many powerful physical and emotional health benefits.
+It’s now well-known that yoga has many powerful physical, emotional and spiritual health benefits.
 The NHS recommends that yoga practice is beneficial for people with high blood pressure, heart disease, aches and pains, depression and stress, and there's now evidence to prove this.

 If you're familiar to yoga, you might know about the different types; from Hatha Flow and 'hot' Bikram to Iyengar and restorative.
 If you're new to practising, there's no need to be put off by the variety, yoga is accessible for everyone, not just the super-toned and flexible.